- Advising Sessions Timetable >>>

-Arabic, British Sign Language, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Latin, Modern Greek, Persian, Portuguese, Russian, Spanish, Swahili & Turkish
+Arabic, British Sign Language, Chinese, French, German, Greek (Modern & Ancient), Hebrew, Italian, Japanese, Korean, Latin, Persian, Portuguese, Russian, Spanish, Swahili & Turkish

 CULP runs courses twice a year: starting in Michaelmas term and ending in Lent term (15 weeks; two hours per week); and in Easter term (7.5 weeks; four hours per week).

-Each course offers 30 hours of remote, online teaching and requires the students to study independently for an additional 30/60 hours (dependent on course and student).
+Each course offers 30 hours of teaching and requires the students to study independently for an additional 30/60 hours (dependent on course and student).

 Groups are up to 18 students for Basic/Intermediate 1 levels and up to 14 at Intermediate 2/Advanced levels.

-Please note, you will continue to have access to all learning resources on Moodle for an additional 2 weeks after the course is finished.
+Please note, Moodle access is provided a day before the start of the class and you will continue to have access to all learning resources on Moodle for an additional 2 weeks after the course is finished.